irmen/Pyro5/docs/source/tipstricks.rst

 Binary data transfer / file transfer
 ====================================

-.. sidebar:: ...if you do want to use Pyro for this...
+.. sidebar:: Using Pyro for large data transfers

-    At the end of this paragraph, a few alternative approaches of reasonably efficient binary data transfer are presented, where (almost) all of the code still uses just Pyro's high level abstractions.
+    At the end of this paragraph, a few alternative approaches of reasonably efficient binary data transfer are presented, where most of the code still uses just Pyro's high level abstractions.

-Pyro is not meant to transfer large amounts of binary data (images, sound files, video clips): the protocol is not designed nor optimized for these kinds of data.
+Pyro wasn't designed to transfer large amounts of binary data (images, sound files, video clips): the protocol is not optimized for these kinds of data.
 The occasional transmission of such data is fine but if you're dealing with a lot of them or with big files, it is usually better to use something else to do the actual data transfer (file share+file copy, ftp, http, scp, rsync).

+If you find that the default serializer (serpent) is slowing down your data transfer too much, you could simply try switching to the 'marshal' serializer.
+It is faster (but supports less types).

+.. sidebar:: Numpy arrays and Pyro

+    Numpy data types usually cannot be transferred directly, see :ref:`numpy` for more info.

-Also, Pyro has a 2 gigabyte message size limitation at this time (if your Python implementation and system memory even allow the process to reach this size).
-You can avoid this problem if you use the remote iterator feature (return chunks via an iterator or generator function and consume them on demand in your client).
+Pyro has a 1 gigabyte message size limitation.
+You can avoid hitting this limit by using the remote iterator feature (return chunks via an iterator or generator function and consume them on demand in your client).

 .. note:: Serpent and binary data:
-    If you do transfer binary data using the serpent serializer, you have to be aware of the following.
+    If you transfer binary data using the serpent serializer, be aware of the following:
-    The wire protocol is text based so serpent has to encode any binary data.
+    The wire protocol is text based so serpent has to encode binary data.
 It uses base-64 to do that.
-    This means on the receiving side, instead of the raw bytes, you get a little dictionary like this instead: ``{'data': 'aXJtZW4gZGUgam9uZw==', 'encoding': 'base64'}`` Your client code needs to be aware of this and to get the original binary data back, it has to base-64 decode the data element by itself.
-This is perhaps done the easiest by using the ``serpent.tobytes`` helper function from the ``serpent`` library, which will convert the result to actual bytes if needed (and leave it untouched if it is already in bytes form)
+    This means on the receiving side, instead of the raw bytes, you get a little dictionary like this instead: ``{'data': 'aXJtZW4gZGUgam9uZw==', 'encoding': 'base64'}`` Your client code needs to be explicitly aware of this and to get the original binary data back, it has to base-64 decode the data element by itself.
+The easiest way to do this is using the ``serpent.tobytes`` helper function from the ``serpent`` library, which will convert the result to actual bytes if needed, and leave it untouched if it is already in bytes form.

 The following table is an indication of the relative speeds when dealing with large amounts of binary data.
-It lists the results of the :file:`hugetransfer` example, using python 3.5, over a 1000 Mbps LAN connection:
+It lists the results of the :file:`hugetransfer` example, using python 3.8, over a 1 Gbit LAN connection:

 ========== ========== ============= ================ ====================
 serializer str mb/sec bytes mb/sec  bytearray mb/sec bytearray w/iterator
 ========== ========== ============= ================ ====================
-marshal    71.0       73.0          73.0             37.8
-serpent    25.0       14.1          13.5             13.5
+marshal    95.7       97.1          98.4             55.4
+serpent    41.0       23.2          24.3             22.3
-json       31.5       not supported not supported    not supported
+json       48.1       not supported not supported    not supported
 ========== ========== ============= ================ ====================

 The json serializer only works with strings, it can't serialize binary data at all.
 The serpent serializer can, but read the note above about why it's quite inefficent there.
-Marshal is relatively efficient, speed-wise.

-``numpy arrays``
-    usually cannot be transferred directly, see :ref:`numpy`.
+Marshal is very efficient and is almost saturating the 1 Gbit connection speed limit.

-**Alternative: avoid most of the serialization overhead by (ab)using annotations**
+**Alternative: avoid most of the serialization overhead by using annotations**

 Pyro allows you to add custom annotation chunks to the request and response messages (see  :ref:`msg_annotations`).
 Because these are binary chunks they will not be passed through the serializer at all.
-There is a 64Kb total annotation size limit on messages though, so you have to split up larger files.
+Depending on what the configured maximum message size is you may have to split up larger files.
 The ``filetransfer`` example contains fully working example code to see this in action.
 It combines this with the remote iterator capability of Pyro to easily get all chunks of the file.
-It has to split up the file in small chunks but is still quite a bit faster than transmitting bytes through regular response values.
+It has to split up the file in small chunks but is still quite a bit faster than transmitting bytes through regular response values as bytes or arrays.
 Also it is using only regular Pyro high level logic and no low level network or socket code.